foldda/rda/README.md

 > *An RDA container is like a box that has lots of pockets for storing "anything", and an XML or JSON container is like a wallet that offers specific places for coins, notes, and cards.*

-When use XML/JSON format for data exchange between two applications, a developer must firstly decide the data types and data structure for the applications, and fix the decided data format in a schema.
-If one of applications wants to change its data format and the schema, it will be difficult to manage compatibility especially if the applications are maintained by different parties.
-Imagine if Twitter or Google changes the data format in their REST API, a lot of downstream applications will be affected.
+When use XML/JSON format for data exchange between two applications, a developer must firstly design a schema that decides the data types and data structure specifically for the data exchange.
+If one of applications wants to change its data format and the schema, the change of the schema must be propagated across, and be agreed by, all the connected applications.
+Changing the schema makes it difficult to manage compatibility, but on the other hand, not being able to change the schema restricts what can be enhanced to the applications.

-In contrast, while RDA is also capable for storing complex structured data, it is designed to remove anything "application specific"[^1]:
+In comparison, while RDA can also be used for exchanging complex structured data, it is schema-less and is designed to be **application independent**[^1]:

 [^1]: Full details of the encoding rules can be found [here](https://foldda.github.io/rda/rda-encoding-rule).